magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/frontmatter_introduction.volsingle.md

-In more recent times, in mid 19^th^ century Thailand, the orthodox position held by scholars was that it was not possible to realize Nibbāna in this age, nor to attain (meditative absorption).
+In more recent times, in mid 19^th^ century Thailand, the orthodox position held by scholars was that it was not possible to realize Nibbāna in this age, nor to attain *jhāna* (meditative absorption).
 This was something that the revivers of the Forest Tradition refused to accept.
 It was also one of the reasons for which they were deemed, by the ecclesiastical hierarchy of the time, to be mavericks and trouble-makers, and it lies behind the obvious distance many of them (Ajahn Chah included) kept from the majority of ‘study’ monks of their own Theravāda lineage – as well as their refrain that you don’t get